 The notes in the chromatic scale are separated by half steps.
 A half step is a distance between two adjacent notes e.g. A to A♯ is one-half step (1 fret on the guitar), equal to a minor second interval (more on this shortly).
 While a whole step (2 frets on the guitar) is twice this distance e.g. A – B.

 This tends to make more sense when considering the layout of a piano.
-The first arrow indicates a half step, the second arrow shows a full step between the D# and F.
+The first arrow indicates a half step, and the second arrow shows a full step between the D# and F.

-The white keys are whole notes e.g. C, D, E, F, G, A, and B. The black keys in between are sharps or flats e.g. C♯, D♯, F♯, G♯ and A♯
+The white keys are whole notes e.g. C, D, E, F, G, A, and B. The black keys in between are sharps or flats e.g. C♯, D♯, F♯, G♯, and A♯

 Why are intervals important?

-However, if we want to really understand how major chords are constructed without referencing the major scale it’s more effective to learn the intervals than the notes themselves.
 The intervals for all major chords are the first (root), major third (four half notes from the root), and perfect fifth (7 half notes) taken from the chromatic scale.
 In the case of minor chords, we simply change the major third to a minor third (3 half notes).

-This means you only need to know the intervals of each chord type rather than the individual notes, making it far easier to construct chords or adapt a major chord to a minor by simply flattening the major third to a minor third.
+This means you only need to know the intervals of each chord type rather than the individual notes, making it easier to construct chords or adapt a major chord to a minor by simply flattening the major third to a minor third.
 This shouldn’t be confused with scale degrees, which are based on the major scale.

 The difference between using scale degrees and intervals